How to succeed without hurting their feelings and without damaging relationships for the future.

 Part of the problem is that we have expectations that people will change.
 They don't, we get disappointed, and consequently the problem appears to be worse.
 So by accepting that they won't change, we are already dealing with the problem!

 We must choose how we should react ourselves.
 (We're going to start talking about the 'L' word now.)
-If we are usually judgmental or critical of our problem person, then let's find a way to throw in a bit of love and appreciate this person's struggle.
-Don't worry, it's not being suggested that we throw tons of love on the person, but just a tiny bit, just an extra kind word or deed.
+If we are usually judgmental or critical of our 'problem person', then let's find a way to throw in a bit of love and appreciate this person's struggle.
+Don't worry; it's not being suggested that we throw tons of love on the person, but just a tiny bit; just an extra kind word or deed for example.
 And that will throw them off balance.
-Quite likely they will usually have an automatic rebellious attitude towards us, just as we have towards them.
-Give them an extra wide smile and they'll melt like butter.
-This gives us the advantage.

-If you are in the wrong...
+If we are in the wrong...

 Negotiate with the enemy